Accredited by the Commission on Accreditation

-Employees at the University of Utah must meet certain pre-employment requirements as outlined at http://www.hr.utah.edu/careers/pre-employment-requirements.php These requirements include eligibility for legal employment in the U.S. (sometimes called the I-9 requirement) as well as the ability to pass a criminal background check to verify that candidates have no criminal or other record that would preclude employment in the University's judgment.
-For more information on the University's criminal background checks, please refer to University Rule 5-130 B which can be found online at: http://www.regulations.utah.edu/humanResources/rules/rule_5-130B.html Background checks are conducted following the APPIC Match, but the outcome of these checks has the potential to preclude employment (see APPIC Match Policy 6.b).
+Employees at the University of Utah must meet certain pre-employment requirements as outlined in University Policies.
+These requirements include eligibility for legal employment in the U.S. (sometimes called the I-9 requirement) as well as the ability to pass a criminal background check to verify that candidates have no criminal or other record that would preclude employment in the University's judgment.
+For more information on the University's criminal background checks, please refer to University Rule 5-130 B. Background checks are conducted following the APPIC Match, but the outcome of these checks has the potential to preclude employment (see APPIC Match Policy 6.b).

 Finally . . .

-We hope that you will strongly consider applying to the Psychology Internship at the University Counseling Center at the University of Utah, and wish you the best of luck in the application and match process!
+We hope that you will strongly consider applying to the psychology internship training program at the University Counseling Center at the University of Utah.
+While this can be stressful time, we wish you the best of luck with the application and match process!

 Belar, C.N., Bieliauskas, L.A., Larsen, K.G., Mensh, I.N., Poey, K., & Roehlke, H.J.(Eds.).
 (1987).
 Proceedings: National conference on internship training in psychology.
 Washington, DC: Association of Psychology and Postdoctoral Internship Centers.